Forest thinning programme - 12 October 2020

 Harvesting operations are expected to start on the week beginning 12 October 2020.
 Diversions will be applied to the Ulster Way during the thinning programme and restrictions will be in place during the work.
 Forest Service asks that all users of the forest follow the signage.

 Visitors can enjoy views of the surrounding countryside, Lough Foyle and Donegal from the shores of Binevenagh Lake.

 The lake, stocked with rainbow trout, is managed by the Department of Agriculture, Environment and Rural Affairs (DAERA).

-Occasionally there may be restricted access to parts of the forest due to forest works so pay attention to safety signage.
+Sometimes there may be restricted access to parts of the forest because of forest works, so pay attention to safety signage.

 About this forest

 Visit Binevenagh forest and watch the soaring birds and gliders from the local gliding club, making use of the up draughts caused by the impressive cliffs.

 The cliffs were created when the lava flows were at their most violent, with the resulting basalt precipice creating a perfect Artic alpine cliff ledge for many rare plants and mosses.
 At the bottom of the cliff face is a standing stone that has become known as the Finn MacCool Finger Stone, which relates to the giant reputed to have lived in the area many years ago.

 How to get there